I am a faculty member in the Werklund School of Education, University of Calgary.

-I have a PhD in Educational Leadership and a Master of Arts in Spanish from the University of Calgary.
-Before moving to Calgary, I attended Saint Mary’s University in my native city of Halifax where I earned a B.A.
+I hold a PhD in Educational Leadership and a Master of Arts in Spanish from the University of Calgary.
+I completed my B.A.
 (Hons) at Saint Mary’s University in Halifax, Nova Scotia.

 Teaching and Educational Leadership Experience

 My teaching career began in 1994.
-I started out teaching Spanish to adults and college age students and have taught at both the college and university level.
+I began teaching Spanish to adults and college age students and have taught at both the college and university level.
 Since 2010 I have taught courses in for adult learners in Effective Learning, Management Communications, Organizational Behaviour and How to Learn Online and several courses in the Master’s of Education program at the University of Calgary.

 I have also worked as in educational administration in various capacities including management, program development, program and practice evaluation and consulting.
 I have hands-on experience in the fields of English as an Additional Language, modern world languages, educational technology and community development.

 International Professional Experience

-An experienced public speaker, I have presented on my work in a total of seven different countries (Canada, U.S., Mexico, Honduras, Cuba, Spain and the U.K.).
-These presentations take the form of professional talks, scholarly research dissemination and interactive workshops.
+An experienced consultant and speaker, I have engaged organizations and educational leaders in a seven different countries (Canada, U.S., Mexico, Honduras, Cuba, Spain and the U.K.).
+This work has included professional talks, scholarly research dissemination and interactive workshops.
 Today, I regularly travel to the United States, providing consulting services to educational organizations and government.

 While working at the University of Calgary, I had the privilege of being seconded to a number of international projects in Latin America.
 In 2008, together with my friend and colleague, Karen Dodge, I was invited to Mexico by the Ministry of Education in Jalisco.
 Together, we presented a workshop to foreign language teachers called “Bilingual Education: Sharing ideas, understanding context: Experiences from Alberta.”
 A few years before that, I spent time working at the Universidad Católica de Honduras in Tegucigalpa where I collaborated with colleagues to help establish a language program for foreigners.
 I also gave the address to the graduating class of the university during my stay.
 I took a lead role in facilitating the signing of a Memorandum of Understanding between the two institutions.